JeffHoover/java-legacy-screen-prac/README.md

 # java-legacy-screen-prac

-This is sample code for a technical screening exercise to recognize and remediate code smells.
+This is Jeff Hoover's refactoring of sample code for a technical screening exercise to recognize and remediate code smells.